Skip to content

 Train Your Team

-Ensure everyone who creates content or represents your brand understands the guidelines.
-This includes front-of-house staff who might post on social media, managers creating promotional materials, and any external contractors or agencies.
+Make sure everyone who creates content or represents your brand knows the guidelines.
+This includes front-of-house staff who post on social media, managers who create promotional materials, and any external contractors or agencies.

 Create Template Resources